acharyadarshan/acharyadarshan.github.io/_pages/about.md

 - [Logic Simulator ](https://logic-circuit-simulator-frontend.           darshanacharya.repl.co/)<br>
   An application that helps you simulate and visualize the various electric circuits using fundamental logic gates.
-  Note: Initially loading project requires 15-20s to fetch data from backend servern
+  Note: Initially loading project requires 15-20s to fetch data from backend server.

 - [Python testing frameworks](https://github.com/EYH0602/TestEval)<br>      Evaluation of Python frameworks used on open-source software